SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/getting_started/install_library.pt-br.md

 gem install selenium-webdriver
 ```

+## Supported Minimum Version

+Make sure to use the Ruby version greater than or equal to the minimum supported version by Selenium.
+Ruby 2.7 is currently the minimum supported version by Selenium.
+View the updates in the minimum version supported [here](https://github.com/SeleniumHQ/selenium/blob/trunk/rb/selenium-webdriver.gemspec#L32).

   {{% /tab %}}
   {{% tab header="JavaScript" %}}
   A instalação de bibliotecas Selenium para JavaScript pode ser feita usando npm: